 Another quick test is to listen for a click when the blower switch is turned on.
 Relays give off an audible click initially when powered up.
 The click is the electromagnetic arm activating.

 However, hearing a click doesn’t mean it’s working correctly; it simply means the circuits appear to be good.

 Using a multimeter, test for power at the fuse with ignition and blower motor set to on.
 If power is present, all is good with the relay.

-A lack of power on the control side suggests a problem with a control module.
-Control modules are expensive and may require a software upload and calibration after installation.
+A lack of power on the control side suggests a problem with the control module.
+Control modules are expensive and may require software upload and calibration after installation.
 If you suspect a fault in the control side

 Check out my favorite wiring repair tools on the Auto electrical tools page.